-- eating on the bus. - using tobacco, drugs, or alcohol at any time. - carrying on unnecessary conversation with the driver. - marking or destroying school buses. - standing, fighting, (verbal or physical), or taking or damaging the property of another person. - touching safety equipment on the bus.
-The emergency door and equipment must be used for emergency purposes only. - shouting and yelling.
+- eating on the bus. - using tobacco, drugs, or alcohol at any time. - carrying on unnecessary conversation with the driver. - marking or destroying school bus property. - standing, fighting, (verbal or physical), or taking or damaging the property of another person. - touching safety equipment on the bus.
+The emergency door and equipment must be used for emergency purposes only. - cursing and/or yelling. - any other issue deemed to be a safety concern.